 - Let sit for 30 minutes at room temperature to allow the cucumbers to release their water.

-- Pat cucumbers dry and add to a large mixing bowl with the red onion and garlic.
+- Pat cucumbers dry, wiping away an excess salt, and add to a large mixing bowl with the red onion and garlic.

 - Whisk together the sour cream, vinegar, dill, sugar substitute, and pepper in a small bowl.